Time vs. Usage-Based Maintenance: Which Is Right for Your Assets?

 Featured Image

-Time-based maintenance and usage-based maintenance are the two most common preventive maintenance scheduling strategies - and choosing the wrong one for an asset can cost you more than a breakdown ever would.
+Time-based maintenance and usage-based maintenance are the two most common preventive maintenance scheduling strategies — and choosing the wrong one for an asset can cost you more than a breakdown ever would.
 Time-based maintenance triggers service at fixed calendar intervals (every 30 days, every quarter).
-Usage-based maintenance triggers service based on actual asset activity - hours run, miles driven, or cycles completed.
-According to a Plant Engineering survey, organizations that match their PM scheduling strategy to the right asset type reduce maintenance costs by up to 18% and cut unplanned downtime significantly.
+Usage-based maintenance triggers service based on actual asset activity — hours run, miles driven, or cycles completed.
+According to a Plant Engineering survey, organisations that match their PM scheduling strategy to the right asset type reduce maintenance costs by up to 18% and cut unplanned downtime significantly.
+The decision is not universal — different asset types, utilisation patterns, and regulatory requirements all point toward different scheduling approaches.
+This guide breaks down both strategies, when to use each, and how to combine them for assets that benefit from both triggers.

 What Is Time-Based Maintenance?